CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/participating-in-a-session.md

 # Participating in a Session

-CodeTogether lets you [join a session](getting-started-with-codetogether.md#joining-a-session) from a browser or an IDE (Eclipse, IntelliJ and VS Code).
+CodeTogether Live lets you [join a session](getting-started-with-codetogether.md#joining-a-session) from a browser or an IDE (Eclipse, IntelliJ and VS Code).
 Your experience varies slightly depending on how you join the session.

 #### When joining from an IDE: